 The Highview Power Intellectual Property team works closely with all areas of the business to help identify inventions and fully explore their potential, and works with the patent attorneys to protect them in the most appropriate way for the business.

-When deployed in optimum circumstances, a 100MW plant could store enough power to generate electricity for 100,000 homes.
+A 50MW / 250 MWh plant could store enough power to generate electricity for 100,000 homes.
 This is the best option for mid- to large-scale storage which can be located at the point of demand.

 Thank you for your interest.
 We will be in touch soon with the requested information.